CorsiDanilo/CorsiDanilo/README.md

 💻 I have hands-on experience with various projects in AI, deep learning, and software development.
 You can check out all my work here on GitHub.

-🌐 For more information, feel free to visit my personal page: [LinkTree](https://linktr.ee/danilocorsi).
+🌐 For more information, feel free to visit my portfolio: [corsidanilo.github.io/portfolio](https://corsidanilo.github.io/portfolio).

 # 🌐 Links
 ✉️ [danilo.corsi@outlook.it](mailto:danilo.corsi@outlook.it)